slap/sos-encyclopedia/_polynomials/boundary3644.md

 ```

 Case $n = 3$, $2d=6$.
 Sum of $3$ polynomials with unique SOS decomposition.
-The following example is given in Choi paper
+The following example is given in Reznick (1978) paper

 ```
 p[1] := x * (3/2 * x^2 - (y^2+z^2));